-KALMAN: The exemption that we hear from our law enforcement folks is the opposite of what you are suggesting, precisely because of the point you're getting at.
+Mr. Kalman.
+The exemption that we hear from our law enforcement folks is the opposite of what you are suggesting, precisely because of the point you're getting at.
 In other words, it's if you are big enough, not if you're small enough.
 The idea is we're trying to get at the shell companies, the actual entities that are being used as passthroughs for money.
-But there's no - as Senator Whitehouse said - there's no economic activity that's actually being - you know, productive economic activity that's being used.
+But as Senator Whitehouse said, there's no productive economic activity that's being used.
 So the exemption is at the lower level.

-Let me also say this, that if in fact you had a trafficking operation going on, then - but the beneficial ownership information is collected on the company, one of two things would happen.
-Either you wouldn't create the company and you'd have to find some other way to do it, or law enforcement would be able to get access to that and shut - not just shut down the individual facility but in fact the entire operation.
+Let me also say that if in fact you had a trafficking operation going on, but the beneficial ownership information is collected on the company, one of two things would happen.
+Either you wouldn't create the company and you'd have to find some other way to do it, or law enforcement would be able to get access to that and not just shut down the individual facility but in fact the entire operation.

-We see this as - the bills that you all are proposing we believe are a foundational first step.
-Without it, you can't do any - you can strengthen laws, you can share information.
-But unless you have this information, then the rest of those laws are going to ring hollow.
+The bills that you all are proposing we believe are a foundational first step.
+You can strengthen laws, you can share information, but unless you have this information, then the rest of those laws are going to ring hollow.
 This is a first step.
 It is not the end of the line.
 There's going to be more bills and legislation and proposals we're going to need to consider.
 But without this, we cannot make the kind of progress you're looking to make.

-MOORE: OK.
+Ms. Moore.
+OK.
 And Senator Whitehouse, thank you for your indulgence.
 I just have one more question, and this is a crazy question.
 I don't know whether you guys can answer it or not.
 But our Supreme Court has weighed in about First Amendment rights and free speech and so forth, and corporations are people and so on.
-And I just wonder how our - any legislation would square with Supreme Court findings, or won't that matter?
-Have those been the - you know, Chamber of Commerce, are they objecting on the basis of corporations having rights and so on?
+And I just wonder how any legislation would square with Supreme Court findings, or won't that matter?
+The Chamber of Commerce, are they objecting on the basis of corporations having rights and so on?

-KALMAN: I have not seen that as an objection.
+Mr. KALMAN.
+I have not seen that as an objection.